 Window dressing refers to manipulation by portfolio managers near the end of a financial period to make the fund appear more successful when reporting results to investors.

-In this post, we’re going to look at why portfolio managers use window dressing, how they do it, and how you can spot it.
+In this post, we will look at why portfolio managers use window dressing, how they do it, and how you can spot it.
 We’ll also touch on another area of finance where window dressing is common.

 How Window Dressing Works